SlobodanBobi/CypresAirTicketTest/README.md

 Hello,

 This is a scenario for getting the first ticket price from https://airmalta.com/en-mt
 Origin: Vienna; Destination: Malta

-The test is created with Cypress
+The test is created in Cypress and written with Typescript
-written in Typescript

 # CypresAirTicketTest

 steps for running the test: